OriginalEXE/Admin-Menu-Control/README.md

 # Admin-Menu-Control
-Take control of the admin menu.
+Take control of the WordPress admin menu.